yangyZJU/PRSA/README.md

 ## 📂 Assets

-As promised in our Open Science section, we provide the collected open-source datasets (**collected dataset**) used in the **Prompt Generation** phase, along with the necessary code and configuration files to reproduce our experiments.
+We provide the collected open-source datasets (**collected dataset**) used in the **Prompt Generation** phase, along with the necessary code and configuration files to reproduce our experiments.

 For **real-world prompts and LLM applications**, we do **not** upload them to any public repository to avoid potential legal and ethical concerns.
 Instead, we include a **synthetic prompt dataset (demo dataset)** that enables researchers to run and validate our attack pipeline end to end.

-As described in the Ethics section of our paper, the synthetic prompts are derived from real-world prompts that we **legally acquired through paid access**, and were subsequently anonymized and modified with consent from the original developers.
+The synthetic prompts are derived from real-world prompts that we **legally acquired through paid access**, and were subsequently anonymized and modified with consent from the original developers.
 Therefore, these data do not raise copyright concerns.

-For verified academic researchers who wish to obtain the real-world prompt examples, please contact us.
-We will reach out to the original prompt developers to confirm approval before sharing the data.

 ### Datasets